-Babies with a roundish appearance look adorable.
+Babies with a fleshy roundish appearance look adorable.
 Besides, these so-called “fat babies” are generally considered healthier than lean and thin babies.
 However, though the fat gain in babies reflects healthy growth and development, excess fat is not desirable.
 So how much fat gain in babies is considered excessive?
 Knowing this is vital as not all babies who look bulky are overweight or obese.
 Rather, it is normal for most babies to be slightly heavy and plump.

 Read on to learn about excess fat in babies, when heavier babies are considered healthy and when they are not, and how parents can prevent their babies from gaining excessive weight.